kazuyamarino/nsy/README.md

 Site example :
 [https://nsy.kazuyamarino.com/](https://nsy.kazuyamarino.com/)

+## Codename
+Tifa is a musical instrument typical of Eastern Indonesia, especially Maluku and Papua.
+This instrument looks like a drum and is made of wood with a hole in the middle.

 ## How to dating with NSY?
 * Simply rename the folder that has been downloaded to `nsy` & copy it to your `html` or `htdocs` folder or anythings folder.